Wildlander-mod/Support/Docs/ModdingUltSky.md

 Setup and run the reqtificator as per the instructions in the [FAQ](https://github.com/phinocio/UltimateSkyrim/blob/master/Docs/FAQ.md#reqtificator-questions)

-close mod organizer - and use the launcher to start the game
+Close mod organizer - and use the launcher to start the game

 ---
 ## Graphics Overhaul Guide